sodium-friends/docs/docs/diffiehellman.md

 ``` js
 sodium.crypto_scalarmult_base(publicKey, secretKey)
 ```
-Create a scalar multiplication public key based on a secret key
+Creates a scalar multiplication public key based on a secret key.
 * `publicKey` should be a `buffer` of length `crypto_scalarmult_BYTES`
 * `secretKey` should be a `buffer` of length `crypto_scalarmult_SCALARBYTES`